 - we can choose smaller or larger valuation areas;

-... each with their advantages and disadvantages, so there is no point pretending that any method gives us some scientifically verifiable figure accurate to three or four decimal places, so it is then best to put all homes into Bands (like Council Tax bands) and all homes/plots in the same Band in the same valuation area pay the same LVT.
+... each with their advantages and disadvantages, so there is no point pretending that any method gives us some scientifically verifiable figure accurate to three or four decimal places, so it makes sense to put homes into Bands (like Council Tax bands) and all homes/plots in the same Band in the same valuation area pay the same LVT.

-Yes, we have to accept that there will be a flurry of appeals against the initial assessments.
+Yes, we have to accept that there will be a flurry of appeals against the initial assessments/Banding.

-b) Assuming that we go with the concept of relative values explained above, the valuation authority can be relatively relaxed about allowing appeals during the initial assessment stage; if half of people appeal and half of those get their home/plot shifted down a band, then the equivalised number of units of housing goes down, but the tax rate can be nudged up to keep total revenues constant.
+a) If we use the concept of relative values/banding as explained above, the valuation authority can be relatively relaxed about allowing appeals during the initial assessment stage; if half of people appeal and half of those get their home/plot shifted down a band, then the equivalised number of units of housing goes down, but the tax rate can be nudged up to keep total revenues constant.

-b) For the purposes of getting the ball rolling, you can arrive at fairly robust figures for the whole of the country in a few weeks using the methodology explained above i.e. by applying a fixed percentage to recent selling prices.
-If more tax is collected from land values and less is collected from output, wages and profits, then selling prices will change.
+- If more tax is collected from land values and less is collected from output, wages and profits, then selling prices will change.
 They might go up (because of boost to economy), they might go down (a tax on land depresses its selling price), the two effects might cancel out, this is irrelevant in the long run.